oneapi-src/level-zero-spec/scripts/core/PROG.md

 ${"##"} Driver
 A driver represents an instance of a ${OneApi} driver being loaded and initialized into the current process.
 - Only one instance of a driver per process can be loaded.
-- Multiple calls to ::${x}DriverInit are silently ignored.
+- Multiple calls to ::${x}Init are silently ignored.
 - A driver has minimal global state associated; only that which is sufficient for querying devices recognized by the driver.
 - There is no explicit unload or shutdown of the driver.
-- Any global resources acquired during ::${x}DriverInit will be released during process detach.
+- Any global resources acquired during ::${x}Init will be released during process detach.

 ${"##"} Device
 A device represents a physical device in the system that can support ${OneApi}.